opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/visualizing_data.rst

 .. admonition:: Note
    :class: note

-   Hover the field names to display the description of the field.
+   Hover over the field names to display the description of the field.

 The Table visualization can be available for any dataset, no matter what kind of data it contains.